jlmwebhosting/funcunit.com/_guides/finding.md

 F is a "copy" of $, created using [http://api.jquery.com/jQuery.sub/ jQuery.sub].
 All FuncUnit methods, like actions, waits, and traversers, are added to F.fn.
-All the jQuery methods that FuncUnit doesn't overload are callable on S collections.
+All the jQuery methods that FuncUnit doesn't overload are callable on F collections.

 The reason for this is to preserve jQuery in the test page, unmodified.
 If you want to use jQuery, none of its methods are modified. jQuery can be used to do unit testing, or to directly access the test page and do